indico/indico-user-docs/user_guide/room_search_and_book.md

 Click on _My bookings_ from the menu.
 Your new booking now appears on the list.

+Notes:
-Note: some rooms require confirmation.
+* Some rooms require confirmation.
 These rooms are usually coded in orange.
 In this case, you cannot directly book them.
-You can only _pre-book_ such a room.
+You can only _pre-book_ such rooms.
 Pre-booking works exactly the same way as booking.
 The only difference is that you must wait for acceptance from the room manager.

-Note: you can always modify your booking \(or PRE-booking\).
+* You can always modify your booking \(or pre-booking\).
 It will again be checked for conflicts.

-Note: you can always browse your own bookings and PRE-bookings using the menu options _My bookings_ and _My pre-bookings_.
+* You can always browse your own bookings and pre-bookings using the menu options _My bookings_ and _My pre-bookings_.

 ---